af19/grunt-lemonsync/README.md

 #### options.access_token (required)
 Type: `String`

 The LemonStand Access Token.
-You can load it via JSON as shown in the [example](#usage-examples) (Remember to store your token in a secure place and exclude it from commits).
+You can load it via JSON as shown in the [example](#usage-examples) (remember to store your token in a secure place and exclude it from commits).

 #### options.store_host (required)
 Type: `String`